 Image and Identity (MA)

-My research explores how contemporary artists engage with marginalized, obscure, or traumatic historical narratives.
-Concerned with artists' formal approaches towards representing the past, my work applies literary and historiographic models, such as intertextuality, metafiction and narrativity, to the study of a broad range of visual media including installation, performance, painting, and photography.
+My research explores how contemporary artists engage with marginalized, obscure or traumatic histories.
+Concerned with artists' formal approaches towards representing the past, my work applies literary and historiographic models, such as intertextuality, metafiction and narratology, to the study of a broad range of visual media including installation, performance, painting and photography.

-This research originated in my PhD thesis, which produced three articles, and is currently being developed into the forthcoming monograph Visualizing the Victorians: The Nineteenth Century in Contemporary Art (Palgrave Macmillian), which considers the work of artists including Mat Collishaw, Polly Morgan, Ingrid Pollard, Tessa Farmer, Mark Dion, and Dorothy Cross.
-The book examines contemporary visual responses to and revivals of nineteenth-century technologies, crafts, collections, and historical narratives.
-Particular areas of interest include: contemporary uses of Victorian visual technologies, such as magic lanterns; the recent emergence of taxidermy as a contemporary medium; appropriations of historical forms of collecting, preservation, and display; and visual re-presentations of marginalized and colonial histories.
+This research originated in my PhD thesis, which produced three articles, and is currently being developed into the forthcoming monograph Reimag(in)ing the Victorians in Contemporary Art: Britain and Beyond (Palgrave Macmillian), which considers the work of artists including Mat Collishaw, Polly Morgan, Ingrid Pollard, Tessa Farmer, Mark Dion, Yinka Shonibare and Dorothy Cross.
+The book examines contemporary visual responses to and revivals of nineteenth-century technologies, crafts, collections and historical narratives.
+Particular areas of interest include: contemporary uses of Victorian visual technologies, such as magic lanterns; the recent emergence of taxidermy as a contemporary medium; appropriations of historical forms of collecting, preservation and display; and visual re-presentations of marginalized and colonial histories.
+I am also currently developing this research into an exhibition.

 I am also interested in how histories of enslavement have been visualized by artists in the last two decades.
 For this strand of my research I have produced a volume chapter on the work of Glenn Ligon, Carrie Mae Weems and Lorna Simpson in relation to narratology (Routledge, 2019) and am currently completing a study of how Kara Walker's collages from the early 2000's perform an historiography of American story-making.

-Elstob, I. (Forthcoming) Visualizing the Victorians: The Nineteenth Century in Contemporary Art (Palgrave Macmillan).
+Elstob, I. (Forthcoming) Reimag(in)ing the Victorians in Contemporary Art: Britain and Beyond (Palgrave Macmillan).

 Elstob, I. (2020) '"The Spinster" and her Jellyfish: Dorothy Cross's 'Medusae' and historiographical storytelling', Visual Studies.
 DOI: 10.1080/1472586X.2020.1803125.